KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 typedef long double ld;
 ```

-In addition to this, you can also add loop macros; however, you have to be careful using them.
+In addition to this, you can also add loop macros; however, you have to be careful while using them.
 Loop macros can make your code hard to read and might lead to bugs.
 On that note, here are some of the loop macros I find myself using regularly:

 ```c++
 #define f(i,a,b) for(ll i=a; i<b; i++)